 e.
 The Lord will guide you continually: This is a promise for those who do more than just empty religious rituals.
 To have the guidance of the Lord, empty religious ritual isn’t enough.
 We need to seek God with both sincere hearts and sincere actions.

 f.
 And satisfy your soul in drought, and strengthen your bones: Those who serve God with sincere hearts and actions enjoy a health and life of the soul that is impossible for the superficial follower of God to know.

 g.
 Those from among you shall build the old waste places: Those who serve God with sincere hearts and actions also accomplish things for God’s kingdom.
-They build, and are called the Repairer of the Breach, the Restorer of Streets to Dwell in.
+They build and are called the Repairer of the Breach, the Restorer of Streets to Dwell in.
 You can’t build anything for God’s kingdom on the foundation of a superficial walk with God.

 i.
 How there needs to be a rebuilding work today!
 “We live in a broken world.
 In every direction there are breaches which are wide and deep.
 There are broken hearts and broken homes, and that which once was sacred is but a waste place.
 Whereas once there was a carefully guarded fence around the sanctity of family life, sex life, and the right to personal privacy, now there is just a waste place.
 The wall of protection is in ruins, and life has lost all its meaning.”
 (Redpath)

-h.
-This passage shows several characteristics of a life right with God.
+ii.
+All in all, this passage shows several characteristics of a life right with God.

 · It is a guided life: The Lord will guide you continually.